cellml/libcellml/docs/tutorials/tutorial7/tutorial7_cpp.rst

 .. container:: dothis

     **5.d** Even though it won't be used in this tutorial, we need to set the interface types on any variable in the sodium channel component that will need to be accessible to other components later.
-    It's worth thinking about these at the time of writing the component, as it increases its reusability and usefulness later on.
+    It's worth thinking about these at the time of writing the component, as it increases its re-usability and usefulness later on.
     In this case, we'll only need to set the :code:`i_Na` sodium current variable to have a public interface.

 At this stage our model can be written to a CellML file.